What is Report for Digital Rights?

 We are living in a digital world where there isn’t a distinction between digital rights and human rights.
 Issues relating to digital rights are making headlines across the world.
 Internet is a global top story.
 In Pakistan however, things are a little different.
 Digital rights, or the violations of thereof, hardly make the news.
 Leave a handful of English language newspapers, the news about digital rights often stay under the mainstream media’s radar.
 Naturally when these issues, such as the effectiveness (or lack thereof) of National Response Centre for Cyber Crimes in dealing with revenge porn, or inane security compliance of the ‘Captains’ of famous ride-hailing services don’t get reported, they fail to attract the attention of legislators, policymakers and most times even the law enforcement or compliance agencies.
 Whatever does get reported, is mostly lost in a sea of daily news items.
 As a result, we see digital rights being pushed way down on the agenda both in the national narratives and political debates.

-Through ‘Report Digital Rights’ Media Matters for Democracy aims to improve the reporting of digital rights and internet governance issues through constant engagement with media outlets and journalists, training beat reporters on internet governance and digital rights issues, and most importantly generating journalistic content through an in-house team of journalists.
+Through ‘Report Digital Rights’ we aim to improve the reporting of digital rights and internet governance issues through constant engagement with media outlets and journalists, training beat reporters on internet governance and digital rights issues, and most importantly generating journalistic content through an in-house team of reporters.
 We strongly believe that only by making digital rights, or the violations thereof, a truly national debate, and a part of national political agenda, can they be secured for the citizens at the grassroots of our society.

 Let the challenge begin!

 Digital Rights Monitor (DRM) is (most likely) Pakistan’s first news website that reports exclusively on digital rights and violations thereof, Internet policies, and policymaking and brings to light various nuances on thematic issues that the mainstream media often overlooks.